saet/janus-gateway/README.md

 * *Note:* you may need to pass `--libdir=/usr/lib64` to the configure script if you're installing on a x86_64 distribution.

-To conclude, should you be interested in building the Janus documentation as well, you'll need some additional tools too:
+To conclude, should you be interested in building the gateway documentation as well, you'll need some additional tools too:

 * [Doxygen](http://www.doxygen.org)